Michigan court stops 2-week absentee ballot extension

 “Voters should not be punished for delays in the U.S. Postal Service or for unexpected emergencies that could make it a challenge for them to get to the polls on Election Day,” the party said.

-The case was heard by appeals court judges Michael Gadola, Mark Boonstra and Thomas Cameron.
+The case was heard by appeals court judges Boonstra, Michael Gadola and Thomas Cameron.
 All were appointed by Rick Snyder, a Republican, when he was governor and then subsequently elected.

 The lawsuit was filed by a group called Michigan Alliance for Retired Americans.